Young M.A Serves Up Pure Motivation After Dropping Red Flu Album: "Came From The F**kin Bottom!"

 Red Hot

 M.A went to her Instagram page this week with some positive words.
-Young stressed the success she’s received from going the independent route as a musician.
+With the release her new EP, Young M.A stressed the success she’s received from going the independent route as a musician.

 “No features, no label, independent, signed to myself.
 That’s what we do.
 Success!
 Let’s get it.
 Go get that EP.”